doorkeeper-gem/doorkeeper-openid_connect/README.md

       # `profile` scope access.
 Otherwise, provide a more generic alternative.
       application_scopes.exists?(:profile) ? resource_owner.preferred_username : "summer-sun-9449"
     end

+    claim :groups, response: [:id_token, :user_info] do |resource_owner|
+      resource_owner.groups
     end
   end
+end
 ```

+By default all custom claims are only returned from the `UserInfo` endpoint and not included in the ID token.
+You can optionally pass a `response:` keyword with one or both of the symbols `:id_token` or `:user_info` to specify where the claim should be returned.

-You can pass a `scope:` keyword argument on each claim to specify which OAuth scope should be required to access the claim.
+You can also pass a `scope:` keyword argument on each claim to specify which OAuth scope should be required to access the claim.
 If you define any of the defined [Standard Claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) they will by default use their [corresponding scopes](http://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) (`profile`, `email`, `address` and `phone`), and any other claims will by default use the `profile` scope.
 Again, to use any of these scopes you need to enable them as described above.

 ### Routes